Maximum part reliability with five letters: AS Pro

 thyssenkrupp Steel does more than simply deliver the right materials; as a pioneer of hot forming, it also develops solutions that offer the customer the best available benefits.
 This means the latest innovation, AS Pro, guarantees highly reliable components and processes in automotive manufacturing.
 The new coating ensures significantly lower process-related hydrogen absorption during the annealing process in hot forming, and also makes the manufacturing process more economical.

-“As partners of the automotive industry, we see ourselves as drivers of innovation who know the challenges involved in hot forming and support our customers with solutions,” says André Matusczyk, CEO of the Automotive business unit at thyssenkrupp Steel.
+“As partners of the automotive industry, we see ourselves as drivers of innovation who know the challenges involved in hot forming and support our customers with solutions,” says Simon Stephan, Head of Sales Automotive at thyssenkrupp Steel.
 “Thanks to our AS Pro-coated hot-formed steels, we can now put an end to energy-intensive, time-consuming extra measures that are normally needed in the hot forming process.”

 New alloying concept for hot forming